AnthonyLucas412/EasyShop/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-I would like to give a special thanks to Abirami, Demond,  Ben, Amoni, Manvir, Bre, Alexis & Pratik for helping me with this project.
+I would like to give a special thanks to Abirami, Demond,  Ben, Amoni, Manvir, Brya, Alexis & Pratik for helping me with this project.
 Also would like to give a shoutout to Mr.Raymond for always helping as well.